gedw99/gio-proposals/modularity/README.md

 - Light house checking URL: https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fgioui.org%2Ffiles%2Fwasm%2Fkitchen%2Findex.html

-We should work towards tinygo compilation, and this should bring the WASM download to approx .3 MB.
+We should work towards tinygo compilation, and this will bring the WASM download size to approx .3 MB, and decrease the Time to Interactive.

-The issues hit were not great.
+The blockers were minor and to do with Reflection from what i saw.

-When this is done gogio tool should add he flag for compiling via tinygo, so that we can check regressions in CI.
+When this is done gogio tool should add a flag for compiling via tinygo, so that we can check regressions in CI, but also so developers have a choice, as they may also be using some reflection code themsleves ( or other ) that breaks tinygo compilation.

 TODO: Add the issues hit.
-They were minor and to do with Reflection from what i saw.

 ## Security